bozhinov/bHype/README.md

 + Have a way to initialize ZFS storages
 + Have a way to schedule and manage ZFS snapshots (cron ?)
 + Have a way to backup virtual machines / including to a Windows host (rsync)
-+ Have a way to move virtual machines to another host (rsync)
++ Have a way to re-register virtual machines with another host
-+ Have a way to clone a virtual machine (iohyve)
++ Have a way to clone a virtual machine
-+ Have a way to start VM upon host boot
++ Have a way to start VM upon host boot (persistent VMs)
-+ Have a way to monitor/record virtual machines performance (native tools)
++ Have a service to monitor/record virtual machines performance (native tools)
-+ Have a way to monitor over all host resource utilization
++ Have a service to monitor over all host resource utilization
 + Have a temporary (in-memory) and a persistent database (MariaDb)
 + Have a per user task queue with an API interface (PHP)
 + Have a way to start/stop FreeBSD services (ssh, rsync)